5-Minute Maple BBQ Sauce (Paleo)

 The sauce required no cooking and I had all the ingredients on hand, which was great since I needed to use the sauce for a family BBQ in a few hours.

-I adapted the recipe for my liking by taking out the medjool dates and replacing it with maple syrup.
+I adapted the recipe for my liking by taking out the medjool dates and replacing them with maple syrup.

 I also replaced the mustard with dried ground mustard because mustard contains vinegar and sometimes vinegar is made from wheat.